-I’m a mother, a grandmother, and a fitness buff.
-I’m also a speaker and a nonprofit professional.
+I’m a mother, a grandmother, certified life coach, and a fitness buff.

 And I am a wonderfully made creation of God to Whom I give thanks everyday.